adobe/asset-share-commons/_pages/development/1-x/guide/index.md

 * Required
 * `sling:resourceType` : `asset-share-commons/components/structure/search-page`
-* example: `/conf/asset-share-commons/settings/wcm/template-types/search-page`
+* Example in `ui.content` at  `/conf/asset-share-commons/settings/wcm/template-types/search-page`
 * For Search Pages, includes page properties tab for search configuration.

 **Asset Details Template Type**

 * Required
 * `sling:resourceType` : `asset-share-commons/components/structure/details-page`
-* example: `/conf/asset-share-commons/settings/wcm/template-types/details-page`
+* Example in `ui.content` at `/conf/asset-share-commons/settings/wcm/template-types/details-page`
 * For Asset Detail pages, includes page properties tab for detail page configuration.

 **Empty Template Type**

 * Required
 * `sling:resourceType` : `asset-share-commons/components/structure/page`
-* example: `/conf/asset-share-commons/settings/wcm/template-types/empty-page`
+* Example in `ui.content` at `/conf/asset-share-commons/settings/wcm/template-types/empty-page`
 * For action modal pages, license agreement terms and conditions and any other blank content pages.

 **Rail Template Type**

 * (Optional)
 * `sling:resourceType` : `asset-share-commons/components/structure/page`
-* example: `/conf/asset-share-commons/settings/wcm/template-types/rail-page`
+* Example in `ui.content` at `/conf/asset-share-commons/settings/wcm/template-types/rail-page`
 * For content pages with a rail that add supporting content to the Asset Share portal.

 ### Templates

 Due to the complex structure of Editable Templates it is recommended to create each project specific Template using the Template Editor in the AEM UI.

 Templates found beneath `/conf/asset-share-commons/settings/wcm/templates` should be used as a reference but should NOT be copied directly into a project's `/conf` directory.

 A Structure policy should be created to include *Asset Share Commons - Structure* components (Header, Footer, User menu...) on each Template.
 Allowed Components policies should also be configured based on the template.
-Lastly the Page Design for each Template needs to be configured to point to a Semantic UI theme client library (preferrably a project specific one).
-[See for project-specific templates.](https://github.com/godanny86/sample-assetshare/tree/master/ui.apps/src/main/content/jcr_root/conf/sample-assetshare/settings/wcm)
+Lastly the Page Design for each Template needs to be configured to point to a Semantic UI theme client library (preferably a project specific one). [

 **Search Template**